 There’s also The King of Town, a bon vivant and the ostensible ruler of the kingdom, though he spends most of his free time eating and thinking about food.

 Though he’ll eat almost anything—corn dog batter, a lifetime supply of fish sticks, cocoa butter, pretty much everything except peas—the King of Town really loves Thanksgiving and the food associated with the holiday.

 He really fears for his personal safety if it’s not Thanksgiving (click the > button in the cartoon to listen to his distressed voicemail—it’s message #6), and is adamant that all families fry their turkeys for the feast.

 And it was a throwaway line in a Strong Bad Email episode about opening a pizza joint, where the King of Town orders “about 50 Thanksgiving Lover’s pizzas delivered to the only castle around here,” that inspired this recipe.

-Maybe it was that the concept of a Thanksgiving Lover’s pizza initially sounded absurdly unpalatable, maybe it was that the King of Town always struck me as an absurdly funny member of the Homestar-o-sphere, but jokingly asking for one in the King’s warbly voice (often followed by another favorite quote, “Let the KoT have some!“) became a frequently repeated in-joke.
+Maybe it was that the concept of a Thanksgiving Lover’s pizza initially sounded absurdly unpalatable, or maybe it was that the King of Town always struck me as an absurdly funny member of the Homestar-o-sphere.

 As the Teen Girl Squad would say, it’s “soooooooo gooooooood!”
 And don’t forget to let the KoT have some.